DOTEL0Y/E-Commerce--LIT-Farms-Artificial-Research-Data-and-Software-Management-ARDSM-/README.md

 ## Chapter 2

-This chapter, we will cover inserting the xslx from LIT Farms product list.
+In this chapter, we will cover inserting the XLSX from the LIT Farms product list.
 It will include splicing the data into multiple dataframes to then upload to a database as a table.

 Please View -> Tetrahydra-canabinol.xslx